karlatallah21/5-Axis-Camera-Position-Control/README.md

 5. Double-click on [Tasmanian_Launch.bat](Tasmanian_Launch/Tasmanian_Launch.bat)
 6. Enjoy!

-## Do It Yourself
-### Build
-1. Upload the Arduino code to the Nano 33 IoT
-3. Assemble the 3D prints
-4. Set up the wiring
-5. Open the and compile the Bluetooth code on C++ compiler

-#### With Gaming Controller
-&nbsp;&nbsp;&nbsp;Follow the "Setup" protocol

-#### Without Gaming Controller
+#### Setup (Arduino Serial Monitor)
 1. Compile the Arduino code [here](FlashStorage_PanTiltMount/FlashStorage_PanTiltMount.ino)
 3. Ensure all cables are connected
 4. Compile and execute
-5. Operate in Arduino IDE using [these commands](FlashStorage_PanTiltMount/5-Axis_Position_Control_Commands.pdf)
+5. Operate in Arduino IDE using [these commands](FlashStorage_PanTiltMount/5-Axis_Position_Control_Commands.pdf) in the serial monitor

 ## Credits
   The mechanical, hardware and software design is an adapted version of [isaac879](https://github.com/isaac879/Pan-Tilt-Mount)'s project.
-Isaac879 did a tremendous job with every aspect of the project and shows great skill in his other project as well.
-[Isaac879's video](https://www.youtube.com/watch?v=1FfB7cLkUyQ) is very well structured and edited.
+Isaac is credited with the complete ideation and design of the slider, a project well-suited for amateur engineers such as Christopher and myself.
+Christopher is credited with documenting key aspects of the design (sections 2, 3 and 4 of the table of contents), modifying it and adding the zoom and focus functionalites.

 ## License
 [Project license](LICENSE).